What is bladder cancer?

 Most types of all bladder cancers (80–90%) start in the urothelial cells lining the bladder wall.
 This is sometimes called transitional cell carcinoma.
 Urothelial carcinoma can be papillary or flat:

 - Papillary urothelial carcinoma has slender, finger-like projections and grows towards the hollow centre of the bladder.

 - Flat urothelial carcinoma, such as carcinoma in-situ, spreads along the inner lining of the bladder.
 There is about a 50% risk of it developing into an invasive cancer (Aua.com.au, n.d.).

 Squamous cell carcinoma

-This type of bladder cancer is the rarest contributing around 1–2% of all bladder cancers (Cancer Council NSW, 2012).
-This cancer develops from the cells that produce mucus and is likely to be invasive.
+This type of cancer starts in the thin, flat cells in the lining of the bladder.
+It accounts for 1–2% of all bladder cancers (Cancer council, 2019) and is more likely to be invasive.